twbs/bootstrap/site/content/docs/5.0/utilities/text.md

 ## Word break

-Prevent long strings of text from breaking your components' layout by using `.text-break` to set `word-wrap: break-word`.
-We use `word-wrap` instead of the more common `overflow-wrap` for wider browser support.
+Prevent long strings of text from breaking your components' layout by using `.text-break` to set `word-wrap: break-word` and `word-break: break-word`.
+We use `word-wrap` instead of the more common `overflow-wrap` for wider browser support, and add the deprecated `word-break: break-word` to avoid issues with flex containers.

 {{< example >}}
 <p class="text-break">mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm</p>